This App is not intended for children under 13 years of age. We do not knowingly collect personal information from children under 13.

-This App may utilize social networking or “share functionality” or may contain links to or otherwise make available third party ads, sites or services that are not owned or controlled by us.
-For example, you may choose to use: (a) Dropbox or other third party backup and restore services to back-up your photos, your conversations and Personally-Identifying Information that is stored on your mobile device; (b) Gmail share functionality to import your address book to your mobile device for the purpose of using Omlet; or (c) Shinycore’s app PicSay to put stickers on your pictures.
+This App may utilize social networking or “share functionality” or may contain links to or otherwise make available third party sites or services that are not owned or controlled by us.
+For example, you may choose to use: (a) Dropbox or other third party backup and restore services to back-up your photos, your conversations and Personally-Identifying Information that is stored on your mobile device; (b) Gmail share functionality to import your address book to your mobile device for the purpose of using Omlet or (c) Aviary to add stickers to your photos.
 Furthermore, the companies that own the app stores from which you download Omlet may collect information, including Personally-Identifiable Information, about you and your use of Omlet.

 We follow generally accepted industry standards to protect the information we collect and store.
 That said, no data security measures are 100% secure.
 Therefore, while we implement reasonable physical, technical, and administrative measures to protect the information we collect, we cannot guarantee its absolute security.

 The content you create or submit through Omlet may be stored locally on your device.
 You should take steps to secure your mobile device including without limitation, setting a security password.